stkuwanda/restaurant-fastify/README.md

-# restaurant-fastify
+# Restaurant Manager
-This is a restaurant management app which allows users to make orders, cooks to manage recipes and meal menu's to be displayed.
+This is a restaurant management app which allows users to make orders, cooks to manage recipes and meal menus to be displayed.